namcoi99/SellingClothes/README.md

 npm start
 ```

-Go to localhost:3000 in your browser
+Go to localhost:3000 in your browser and enjoy!!